 The Mariners: Cornwall, England

-Situated in the small fishing town of Rock, Cornwall, The Mariners has some wonderful dishes to offer with top quality fish that couldn’t be fresher.
+Situated in the small fishing town of Rock, Cornwall, The Mariners has some wonderful dishes to offer, made with top quality fish that couldn’t be fresher.
 Owned by Michelin Star chef Nathan Outlaw, visitors will not be disappointed with the quality and style of the menu.
 Produce availability and seasonality dictate what is on offer so expect the menu to change frequently.
 Currently the menu features a starter of pickled Porthilly oysters with gherkins, cucumber and jalapenos.

 Each dish is cleverly paired with local beer from Sharp’s brewery.
 The restaurant has a wonderful view overlooking the sea and is perfect for those looking for a quiet place to enjoy a delicious meal.